 Encouraging your partner with their dreams and goals, and being there for them at times when they might need your help or support is very important for couples.
 Showing your understanding and ‘being in their corner’ helps you stay connected and united as a team, even if it’s a really simple gesture such as cooking them a special dinner when they get that promotion they’ve always wanted, or encouraging them to talk if there’s something troubling them.

 Just remember, it doesn’t have to be a big act to show how much you care for your partner.
 It’s all the little things that really count and the best part is they often don’t cost a thing.

-While you are here please visit full details about the Couple's Retreat I am presenting throughout 2018 in the romantic Blue Mountains and register your interest .
+While you are here please visit full details about the Couple's Retreat I am presenting Friday 18th May to Sunday 20th, 2018 in the romantic Blue Mountains and register your interest .

 For more tips, daily quotes and information about love, dating, relationships and happiness visit my Facebook page Melissa Ferrari - Psychotherapist & Relationship Expert.
 Also available is information about couple therapy and how it can help your relationships.